alisay/T1A1/README.md

 ## Explain how each technology has contributed to the development of the internet.

+### 3. Define the features of the following technologies that are essential in terms of the development of the internet:
+  - TCP
+  - HTTP and HTTPS
+  - web browsers (requests, rendering and developer tools)

+Explain how each technology has contributed to the development of client and server communication over the internet

 ## 4. Identify THREE data structures used in the Ruby programming language and explain the reasons for using each.